kailash-manasarovar/statement/docs/timeline/2026/july.md

 - The whole "bridge to Israel" is a major theme, from the moment I got in the taxi at the Holiday Inn.
 - They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics, perhaps that was even the song title: *You're mine!*
 - In class there was a lot about how lonely I was going to be there, how Israel is the world's laundry, all sort of rubbish.
-- At the house, they were implying (online on social media, on Netflix Snoopy videos and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
+- At the house, they were implying (online on social media, on Netflix Snoopy videos, and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
+- ikr.
 - Things I did in the house were repeated back at me so I know for sure they really are watching.
 - They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago in Carrer Furs, when I had no idea I was being watched 24/7.
 - The instruction that I should dress well all the time, even at home, because I'm being watched all the time and assessed for rescue and Israeli immigration.